-Trademarks and product formulation were acquired from General Milling Corporation in 2008.
-Total intangible assets acquired from the acquisition of CSPL and NZSFHL in 2016 and 2014 were composed of brands, customer relationships and software costs amounting to ₱9.3 billion, ₱2.2 billion and ₱56.3 million, respectively.
+Total intangible assets acquired from the acquisition of NZSFHL composed of brands, customer relationship and software costs amounting to ₱9.3 billion, ₱2.2 billion and ₱56.3 billion, respectively.
+Total intangible assets acquired from the acquisition of SBA composed of trademark and customer relationship amounting to ₱4.4 billion and ₱0.3 billion, respectively.